 Take, give a breath at festival

 Peter Burke, an Australian artist, will bring Air Cabinet to the Vrystaat Arts Festival.
-This very unique Public Art Project (PAP) is a “community service” intended to generate discussion around the value of air.
+This very unique Public Art Project (PAP) is a “community service” intended to generate discussion around the value of the breath.

 “Air Cabinet features a public stall where individual samples of the human breath will be collected in test tubes.
 The samples will form an archive dedicated to the breath and people may take a free breath sample home to give to someone special or to keep,” Peter explains.

-The project forms part of Peter’s ongoing exploration of how art can engage with people in public spaces and create lively and off-the-cuff discussions about the value we attribute to things.
+The project forms part of Peter’s ongoing exploration of how art can engage with people in public spaces and create lively, off-the-cuff discussions about the value we attribute to things.